Parliamentary.ai

 Government Spending

 The bill is not expected to have a significant impact on government spending.
-No specific figures have been provided.
+No figures are provided in the text regarding budgetary implications.

 Groups Affected

-- The Royal Family: Prince Edward and Princess Anne will now be able to carry out additional royal duties.
+• The Royal Family: Prince Edward and Princess Anne will be able to perform royal duties as Counsellors of State.

 Powered by nyModel